Who is Guns Save Life?

-We meet each month in four cities in Illinois: Champaign, Effingham, Pontiac and Peoria.
+We meet each month in six cities in Illinois: Champaign, Pontiac, Peoria, Springfield, Charleston, and Chicago.
 Yeah, Guns Save Life plays in Peoria, otherwise known as middle America.
 Depending on the city, we turn out between fifty and three hundred people every month.
 Every one of those folks are registered to vote, too.
-More cities, including Chicago, are coming before the end of the year.

 We have great speakers at our meetings, including war heroes, industry experts, and other interesting folks.
 History comes to life at our meetings as often as not, as participants from history come tell their recollections.
 We’ve had Bataan Death March survivors (at least two), USS Indianapolis sinking survivors, The USMC First Marine Division Breakout survivors (and officer and an NCO), and more recently, remarkable men from the sandbox (including one who survived multiple hits to his chest plate from an AK-47), a Pentagon 9/11 attack survivor, and one of the Americans held hostage in Iran under Jimmy Carter.
 Other times history comes to life with re-enactors and other historical experts.
 It’s not the history class you might remember from school!